xames3/smart/docs/source/course-codex/intro-to-programming.rst

 - solve problems by applying programming to small, personal tasks like automating a daily chore, parsing a text file, or building a basic to-do app.
-- prepare yourself for future courses and industry workloads by building a strong foundation that will make advanced topics like algorithms, data structures, AI, and cloud computing far less intimidating.
+- prepare yourself for future courses and industry workloads by building a strong foundation that will make advanced topics like `algorithms`_, data structures, AI, and cloud computing far less intimidating.
 - learn to Google your way through any debugging session!!!